 The elusive Vladimir Ashkenazy | The duty

 One of the most solid and ubiquitous pianists on the musical circuit of the last six decades, Vladimir Ashkenazy, celebrated his 85e birthday on July 6th.
 On this occasion, Decca finally publishes all of his solo recordings, a monumental edition of 89 CDs.
-What can we conclude about the legacy of the pianist of Russian origin?
+What can we conclude regarding the legacy of the pianist of Russian origin?
 Is such an investment justified for the discophile?

 Vladimir Ashkenazy’s discography is simple and complex.
 Simple, because Ashkenazy became a Decca artist very early in his career.
 The “Decca legacy” therefore represents the immense part of his recording heritage.
 Complex, because his very diverse talents make him both a soloist, a chamber music partner and a conductor.
 His discography, multiple, represents well over 200 CDs, leading to selective or segmented reissues.